 website | 85 Pike St (Downtown) | price: free

-When I only have 24 hours in downtown Seattle, visiting Pike Place Market during non-peak times is a must-do when I explore the city.
-If there’s only one “what to do in Seattle during winter” list item, this would be it.
-That’s because it’s way less crowded in winter, particularly during the week, so you can roam the vendors and restaurants freely without bumping into people.
+When I only have 24 hours in downtown Seattle, visiting Pike Place Market during non-peak times is a must-do.
+It’s even more important when I’m wondering “what to do in Seattle during winter” because it’s way less crowded in winter, particularly during the week, so it’s the perfect time to roam the vendors and restaurants freely without bumping into people.

 When you visit, use my guides as you explore: